braceio/localdev/README.md

       localdev -r mysite.dev=5000 -p 8080

-  Generally, check your firewall settings to ensure that HTTP traffic can get to localdev.
+  Generally, check your firewall settings to ensure that HTTP traffic can reach localdev.

 ## Usage Reference <a name="ref"></a>